Statuette of Sennefer

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 Condition: Base chipped, broken at rear with small portions missing.
-Extensive areas of statue have peculiar brown stains, which do not appear to be the remains of paint; surface of piece worn.
-Poor workmanship.
+Brown stains, which do not appear to be the remains of paint; surface of piece worn.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome